Richfield Heritage Preserve =

 Features

-( Features marked with an asterisk have been removed or are not available to the public.
-They are maintained on the list for reference only)
+Features marked with an asterisk have been removed or are not available to the public.
+They are on the list for historical reference.

-( Features marked with an asterisk have been removed or are not available to the public.
-They are maintained on the list for reference only)
+Features marked with an asterisk have been removed or are not available to the public.
+They are on the list for historical reference.

 Main Historic Structures